Purchase price does not equal total cost

 - Rotary shaft seals (RWDR): every 15,000–20,000 h or in the event of visible oil leakage — neglected leakage leads to bearing damage

-- Coupling elements: Check elastomer inserts every 5-10 years depending on the load spectrum
+- Coupling elements: Check elastomer inserts every 5–10 years depending on the load spectrum.
+Contact-free magnetic couplings eliminate elastomer wear entirely and permanently reduce maintenance requirements.

 - Brake pads (for holding brakes): according to manufacturer's specifications; typically every 3-5 years in continuous operation